cappuu02/Cybersecurity-Sapienza/Distributed System/8) Consensus.md

 Violata la proprietà di validity
 ![[191.png]]

 Violated run?
-NO because p2 and p4 choose different value but crashes.
+No, because $p2$ and $p4$ choose different value but crashes.
 ![[192.png]]
 This is not correct. $P4$ decide a value that is not propose yet!
 ![[193.png]]